onweru/compose/exampleSite/content/docs/compose/use-tina-cms.md

 If you intend to host with something other than Netlify _e.g github pages_, please scroll on.
 Hosting with Netlify is a lot of fun though; I highly recommend it.

-### Step 1 : Fork or Clone Compse theme
+### Step 1 : Fork or Clone Compose theme

 First we will fork [this theme's](https://github.com/onweru/compose) template.

 ### Step 2 : Add your repository in Tina CMS

 {{< tip >}}
-The exampleSite already comes with prefilled placeholdr Tina settings.
-If you set up your site using [option 2](../getting-started/#option-2-recommended)
+The exampleSite already comes with prefilled placeholder Tina settings.
+If you set up your site using [option 2](../install-theme/#option-2-recommended)

 {{< /tip >}}